shrouta/fire-observations/README.md

-# fire-observations
+# fire.R
-R script for pulling NASA satelite data on fire observations
+This R script pulls NASA satelite data on fire observations.
+Currently set for use mapping the Klamathon fire of July 2018.

+# fire-leaflet
+A visualization of the fire.R output, using leaflet and leaflet slider.